 - Boost in self-esteem

 - Change in perspective

 The application of positive psychology can teach you the importance of your perspective.
 By simply adopting a positive mindset or being a little more optimistic can go a long way.
 Wherever possible, try and infuse a little positivity in your life for a healthy living.

 According to various researches, it has been found out that at birth, our genetics provides us with a happiness set point.
-This accounts for about 40 percent, and another 10 percent is from having shelter, enough food, and safety.
-This means that 50 percent is already there with us.
 Doing exercises like to think happier, having an optimistic outlook, and more resilience can help us train our brains for happiness.

 The new discoveries made in positive psychology show that psychological well-being, physical health, and physiological functioning can all be improved by learning to feel good.